-Cloud systems in data centres can be operated in a completely fail-safe way and maintained by an IT service provider, while users can easily access its resources via their web browser or a desktop application.
-To support this shift in service provision, Rittal and its partners will increasingly be offering turnkey data centres including cloud platforms and managed services for fail-safe infrastructures.Trend towards edge computing
+Cloud systems in data centers can be operated in a completely fail-safe way and maintained by an IT service provider, while users can easily access its resources via their web browser or a desktop application.
+To support this shift in service provision, Rittal and its partners will increasingly be offering turnkey data centers including cloud platforms and managed services for fail-safe infrastructures.Trend towards edge computing

 The new 5G mobile standard will also drastically increase the volume of data needing processing.
 At data transfer rates as fast as 10 GBit per second, for example, a movie can be transmitted in HD resolution in just a few seconds.

-But what makes an edge data centre stand out?
+But what makes an edge data center stand out?
 They are turnkey IT solutions, which are modular and scalable, either as racks, or complete, within containers and they are suitable for companies of all sizes.
-The components for cooling, power supply, monitoring and security are pre-installed and coordinated with each other; so an edge data centre can be created very quickly.Higher energy efficiency with DC racks
+The components for cooling, power supply, monitoring and security are pre-installed and coordinated with each other; so an edge data center can be created very quickly.Higher energy efficiency with DC racks

-That being said, central and homogenous, hyper-scale data centres are still going to be needed.
+That being said, central and homogenous, hyper-scale data centers are still going to be needed.

 Hype-scale infrastructure is laid out for horizontal scalability to provide the highest levels of performance throughput, as well as the redundancy necessary for fault tolerance and high levels of availability.

 Operators, of course, have to optimise the running costs of their centres.
 DC racks are one solution, improving energy efficiency.
 But two new IT rack standards have become established on the market in the shape of the OCP (Open Compute Project) and the Open19.